Black Friday special: save 40% off Paired Premium! Claim offer

 While reassurance is important during times of crisis, it shouldn’t have to be actively sought after in a healthy relationship.
 By naturally reassuring your partner, you help create an environment where your partner feels valued, understood, and emotionally safe.

-“Expressing your intentions and feelings openly and honestly to your partner is important,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+“Expressing your intentions and feelings openly and honestly to your partner is important,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “This can be done regularly and without any resentment or hesitation when your partner asks.”